|Switch off |

 Flight Attendant greeting people at the exit: "We hope you enjoyed your flight with Pan Am today.
 If not, thank you for flying TWA."

 "Please be sure to take all of your belongings.
-If you're going to leave anything behind, please make sure it's something we'd like to have."
+If you're going to leave anything behind, please make sure it's something valuable."

 "Please use the lavatory in your section.
 The ones in first class aren't any different, except for a little linen fold that I can never seem to get right anyway."